brodeau/sosie/README.md

    executables have been created and are ready to be used

- * `sosie3.x` is the executable used to interpolate 2D fields of a scalar and "vectors onto regular grids", it requires a `namelist` configuration file, the provided template namelist should be documented enough to start now.
+ * `sosie3.x` is the executable used to interpolate 2D fields of a scalar and "vectors onto regular grids", it requires a *namelist* configuration file, the provided template *namelist* `template.namelist` should be documented enough to start now.
-   * check `template_scalar.namelist` for the interpolation of a scalar field
-   * check `template_U.namelist` and `template_V.namelist` for a vector

  * `corr_vect.x` is used to correct vector components in the case of a distorded grid, it needs BOTH components of the vector primarly interpolated with